568

 – Gareth

-Mar 6, 2014 at 22:20
+Commented Mar 6, 2014 at 22:20

 • 2

 \$\begingroup\$ I disagree with @JanDvorak: I think this would be better with a fixed output spec which must be followed exactly.
-That way people can golf their code rather than the output. \$\endgroup\$ Mar 6, 2014 at 23:59
+That way people can golf their code rather than the output. \$\endgroup\$ Commented Mar 6, 2014 at 23:59

 • \$\begingroup\$ Standard figures seem best to me as well.
 If you demonstrate a full "clock" of hand positions for the standard figure, then you can require those as output.
-That's easier to assess than free reign for variations. \$\endgroup\$ Mar 7, 2014 at 0:14
+That's easier to assess than free reign for variations. \$\endgroup\$ Commented Mar 7, 2014 at 0:14

 0